Overview

 Tutorials and seminars are key to improving your written and oral communication skills through group discussions, essay-writing, and presentations.

-You are assigned an Academic Advisor who can advise you on selecting course units and career opportunities.
+You will be assigned an Academic Advisor who can advise you on selecting course units and career opportunities.

 Coursework and assessment